The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/1-encapsulation-factories-and-closure.md

   });
 };

+const friends = ['ada', 'bart'];
 const newFriends = addFriendToList(friends, 'caleb');
 printFriends(newFriends);
 ```

 Note how the functions are pure: they do not reference global variables and aim to avoid modifying variables passed into them.
+These are key goals of functional programming.

-In object-oriented programming, we have a different goal entirely: encapsulation.
+In object-oriented programming, we have a different goal entirely: **encapsulation**.

 **Encapsulation is achieved by grouping data and the functions that operate on that data into one object**, like the `friendsManager` object below.
 In this example, the `friendsManager` object contains both the list of `friends` as well as the actions that you can perform with that list: `addFriend` and `printFriend`.